 Armenia isn’t on many people’s list of countries to visit.
-However, if you are considering visiting Armenia soon, you will probably have a few problems finding correct and reliable information.
+So, if you consider visiting Armenia soon, you will probably have problems finding correct and reliable information.
 Why?
-There aren’t many people traveling to Armenia an even less writing about it.
-That’s why after visiting Armenia we built this list!
+There aren’t many people traveling to Armenia, and even fewer writing about it.

-Armenia and the locals
+Armenia and The Locals

-#1 Armenia isn’t a “tourist ready” country, but that’s probably just another thing that makes it even more interesting!
+#1 Armenia isn’t a “tourist-ready” country, but that’s probably just another thing that makes it even more interesting!
 This doesn’t mean that tourists aren’t welcome since we were always pleasantly received in Armenia.
 However, the country still lacks many infrastructures to receive big amounts of tourists.

 #2 Barely anyone speaks English, only Russian and Armenian.
 We believe it’s the least English-speaking country we have been to… Communication can be very difficult, though it’s manageable.